 Principal videography began in the summer of 2016, in Auvergne, France, where Teilhard was born and grew up, followed by filming in 2017 in multiple locations in China where Teilhard lived and worked.
 Shooting followed in 2018 in Hastings, England; Paris; and Verdun (where he served in WWI).
-Future shooting includes New York City and an extensive schedule of interviews.
-Meanwhile post-production has commenced.
+All location trips included extensive interviews with local experts.
+Final shooting in New York City was completed in 2022, along with additional interviews.
+Post-production is nearing completion.
 The website is already operational, and as it grows will ensure that the project will continue beyond the broadcast into a robust public engagement process.

 The educational follow-through of the project has also taken off, even before the documentary is completed.
 Georgetown University hosted a special seminar for the Teilhard de Chardin Project in April, 2015, on the occasion of the 60th anniversary of Teilhard’s death.
 Four top scholars had a lively discussion before a standing-room-only crowd about the relevance of Teilhard today, and a dramatic reading of Teilhard’s “Mass on the World” followed.
 Video of the seminar is available on the Georgetown website, and a video of “Mass on the World” can be found on YouTube.